orhun/git-cliff/README.md

 ```

 `breaking_description` is set to the explanation of the breaking change.
 This description is expected to be present in the `BREAKING CHANGE` footer.
 However, if it's not provided, the `message` is expected to describe the breaking change.

+If the `BREAKING CHANGE:` footer is present, the footer will also be included in
+`commit.footers`.

 #### Non-Conventional Commits